avaje/avaje-httpserver-realworld/README.md

 $ docker run real
 ```

+You can then use the [provided postman collection](https://github.com/avaje/avaje-httpserver-realworld/blob/main/Conduit.postman_collection.json) to send requests.

 The `.env` file for this project is committed to the repo.
 Note that in general this is a bad idea/practice, but the
 only secrets here are for the local database connection so it's fine.